 Some of the links below are affiliate links.
 This means that if you purchase from one of these links I will receive a small commission but you won’t pay any more for the product.
 Thank you for supporting my little blog!

 - wood or canvas of your choice.
 I used a piece of natural maple plywood (1/4 by 2′ by 4′)I purchased at our hardware store and I had them cut it to save time.

-- spray paint – color of your choice.
-I chose to use the spray paints below.
+- Spray Paint- color of your choice.
+I chose to use the spray paint below.

 The sea glass spray paint is amazing!
 I love how it gives a soft greenish hue.
 The gold leaf spray paint is best too!
 In my opinion it’s the easiest way to add a little “gold leaf” without all the trouble of real gold leaf.

 - paint pen to outline the border of the wood